byrn-baker/byrn-baker.github.io/_posts/2025-05-09-Nautobot-Workshop.md

   - Enable required Golden Config Jobs
   - Execute Backup Configurations Job for EOS and IOS devices
   - Confirm backups stored in Git under backup-configs/

+### Part 6 - Nautobot Golden Configuration - Intended Configurations
+Goal: Validate that device configurations match the intended state generated from Nautobot source-of-truth data.

+  - Define what configuration compliance means in Nautobot
+  - Set up a Git repo for intended configuration templates
+  - Create modular Jinja2 templates by platform and role (e.g., IOS, EOS)
+  - Update Golden Config Settings to point to intended config templates
+  - Extend the container environment to support custom Jinja filters
+  - Generate and validate intended configurations
+  - Run the compliance job and view compliance status in the Nautobot UI